Homework 1: Language models (58 points)#

 Please answer the following exercises.
 Importantly, please reason step by step; i.e., where calculations are required, please provide intermediate steps of how you arrived at your solution.
 You do not need to write any code, just mathematical solutions.

-[6pts] Consider the corpus \(C\) with the following sentences: \(C=\){“The cat sleeps”, “The mouse sings”, “The cat sleeps”, “A dog sings”}. (a) Define the vocabulary \(V\) of this corpus (assuming by-word tokenization). (b) Pick one of the four sentences in \(C\).
+1. [6pts] Consider the corpus \(C\) with the following sentences: \(C=\){“The cat sneezes”, “The bird sings”, “The cat sneezes”, “A dog sings”}. (a) Define the vocabulary \(V\) of this corpus (assuming by-word tokenization). (b) Pick one of the four sentences in \(C\).
 Formulate the probability of that sentence in the form of the chain rule.
-Calculate the probability of each termn in the chain rule, given the corpus.
+Calculate the probability of each termn in the chain rule, given the corpus (assuming that there is, additionally, a start-of-sequence and an end-of-sequence token).

-Exercise 2: Extracting LLM fingerprints (15 points)#
+Exercise 2: Understanding LLM configuration (8 points)#

 {